The collarbone connects the breastbone to the shoulder blade. A broken collarbone is a common injury that causes pain and swelling at the break.

-Signs and symptoms of a broken collarbone include:
+Symptoms of a broken collarbone include:

-- Pain that increases with shoulder movement
+- Pain that increases when moving the shoulder.

 When to see a doctor